Mtorrents/OO1-TPI-Almacen-Granate/README.md

-# OO1-TPI-Almacen-Granate
+# OO1-TPI-Warehouse-Granate
-repositorio para el trabajo practico de la materia Objetos 1
+repository for practical work on the subject Objects 1

-Nota importante: avisar cuando se vaya a subir una nueva version asi tenemos un backup
+Important note: notify when a new version is going to be uploaded so we have a backup

-Colaboradores: Walter Gazzaneggo, Mariano Augusto Ribe, Martin Alexis Torrents y German Pinto
+Collaborators: Walter Gazzaneggo, Mariano Augusto Ribe, Martin Alexis Torrents and German Pinto